I learned to program on a calculator

 - A read that wakes the kernel, switches privilege levels, and disrupts the CPU’s execution context is not interchangeable with one that doesn’t.

-What if the slow part isn’t what I’m doing with the data… but the fact that I insist on touching it at all?
+Once you see that, it becomes hard to unsee.
+And it forces a much less comfortable question: What if the slow part isn’t what I’m doing with the data… but the fact that I insist on touching it at all?

 The machine does not experience it that way.

+On a real system, the act of reading data often begins with an interruption, not a metaphorical one, a literal one.
 When user code asks the operating system to do something on its behalf, the CPU has to stop what it is doing, save its current state, and cross a protection boundary.
-Registers are written out.
-Execution context is swapped.
-Privilege levels change.
+Registers are written out, execution context is swapped, and privilege levels change.
 The instruction pipeline is disrupted so completely that the processor has to rebuild its momentum from scratch.
+All of this happens before a single byte of your payload is touched.

 The processor loses its bearings.

+None of this means you should avoid system calls, that would be absurd.
+It simply means that awareness itself carries a tax.
 Every time your program insists on being involved in the movement of data, it asks the machine to stop, switch gears, and pay that tax again.
+That tax is not just time, it is contention on one of the most constrained resources in the system.

 Zero-copy as restraint

 Instead of pulling data into your own address space so you can look at it, you tell the operating system what should be connected to what, and then you step aside.
 Data moves without ever becoming yours.
+This is a fundamentally different posture.
+You are no longer transforming data.
+You are delegating its movement.

 A baseline: the obvious loop